-However, progress on such goal-oriented tasks has been limited by the lack of training data: constructing datasets that capture inter-API dependencies needs human annotation and is prohibitively costly at scale.
-Consequently, current approach~\citep{Song2023RestGPTCL} mainly rely on zero-shot evaluation, where models are expected to perform complex reasoning without task-specific supervision.
-To address these challenges, we propose a novel training framework for \textbf{G}oal-\textbf{O}riented \textbf{A}gent with \textbf{T}ools \textbf{(GOAT)}, which enables fine-tuning LLM agents even in the absence of human-annotated data through a fully automatic synthetic data generation pipeline.
-Our approach builds on the common practice that once a target set of APIs is specified, their function documentation is already available, which can be directly leveraged to construct training data.
-Specifically, given API documentations of a target environment, GOAT first induces an API dependency graph through a refinement pipeline, retaining only feasible invocation relations between APIs.
-From this graph, GOAT samples connected subgraphs, representing interdependent subtasks of a goal-oriented task.
-These subgraphs are converted into training samples by instantiating and executing the corresponding APIs.
-GOAT then generates a goal-oriented user query and a final response aligned with the resulting API sequence.
-Finally, GOAT jointly fine-tunes the LLM and the retrieval model on the resulting dataset, equipping them with the ability to reason over interdependent APIs and produce coherent responses.
+However, progress on goal-oriented tasks has been limited by the lack of training data: constructing datasets that capture inter-API dependencies needs human annotation and is prohibitively costly at scale.
+Consequently, current approaches~\citep{Song2023RestGPTCL} mainly rely on zero-shot evaluation, expecting models to perform complex reasoning without task-specific supervision.
+To address this challenge, we propose a novel training framework for \textbf{G}oal-\textbf{O}riented \textbf{A}gent with \textbf{T}ools \textbf{(GOAT)}, which enables fine-tuning LLM agents in the absence of human-annotated data through a fully automatic synthetic data generation pipeline.
+Our approach builds on the common practice that once a target set of APIs is specified, their function documentation is already available and can be directly leveraged to construct training data.
+Specifically, given API documents of a target environment, GOAT first induces an API dependency graph through a refinement pipeline, retaining only feasible invocation relations.
+GOAT then samples connected subgraphs representing interdependent subtasks and follows a \textbf{call-first} generation: it instantiates and executes the corresponding APIs before generating a goal-oriented user query and final response aligned with the executed API sequence.
+Finally, GOAT jointly fine-tunes the LLM and retriever on the resulting dataset, enabling them to reason over interdependent APIs and produce coherent responses.

 Furthermore, leveraging our data generation pipeline together with human labeling, we curate \textbf{GOATBench}, an evaluation benchmark for goal-oriented tasks.
 Through extensive experiments on goal-oriented benchmarks including GOATBench, we show that GOAT enables open-source models to achieve state-of-the-art performance in multiple benchmarks, in some cases even surpassing certain closed-source models with strong reasoning capabilities.
 Our main contributions are as follows: